 Who is paying for this?

-The Boring Company.
-This project would be 100% privately funded.
+The proposed Project would be 100% privately funded by TBC.

 Is this completely underground?

-Yes.
-The entire 35-mile alignment is subsurface.
-The only surface penetrations that would occur are:
+The entire 35-mile alignment of the twin 12-foot inner diameter tunnels is subsurface.
+The only surface access points that would occur are

 How deep will the tunnel be?

-While depth will vary, we will generally be at least 30-feet deep in order to ensure that construction is imperceptible at the surface.
+While depth would vary, the proposed tunnels would generally be at least 30-feet deep to minimize the ability to detect construction at the surface.

 What land would this be under?